-Students transferring from other institutions are required to take proficiency/placement exams in theory, aural skills, and piano.
-These students must pass a Sophomore Performance Assessment in order to take upper-level applied music and upper-level music courses.
+Students transferring from other institutions are required to take proficiency/placement exams in theory, sightsinging/ear-training, and piano.
+These students must pass a Sophomore Performance Assessment in order to take upperlevel applied music and upper-level music courses.

 Bachelor of Music